Get Started

-Although not as severe as major depressive disorder (MDD), without a correct diagnosis and professional treatment, high-functioning depression can have serious consequences.
-For example, individuals with high-functioning depression still suffer many of the symptoms of MDD.
+Although not as severe as MDD, high-functioning depression can have serious consequences if not correctly diagnosed and professionally treated.
+For example, those with high-functioning depression can suffer many MDD symptoms.

-How is High-Functioning Depression diagnosed?
+How is high-functioning depression diagnosed?

 - Decreased appetite or overeating